Resolving Fermi, PAMELA and ATIC anomalies in split supersymmetry without R-parity: Spectra and fluxes of Cosmic rays

-Since multi-indices are involved in $\lambda_{[ij]k}$, there are many possible channels to produce the high energy positrons and electrons.
-In order to display the characters of neutralino decays in split SUSY efficiently, we will study the cases in which the final states involve an electron-positron pair or one electron (positron) associated with one anti-muon (muon).
-For the latter case, anti-muon (muon) will further decay to positron (electron) due to weak interactions of the SM.
-In short, we will focus on the decays $\tilde{\chi}^0_1 \to e^{\pm} \nu_{iL} e^{\mp} $ and $\tilde{\chi}^0_1 \to e^{\pm} \nu_{iL} \mu^{\mp}(\to \nu_{\mu} e^{\mp} \nu_e) $, where the relevant R-parity violating couplings are $\lambda_{[i1]1}$, $\lambda_{[i1]2}$ and $\lambda_{[i2]1}$.
-In addition, since for each slepton flavor, we have two sparticles $\tilde\ell_L$ and $\tilde\ell_R$, corresponding to the superpartners of left-handed and right-handed leptons, respectively, in weak states.
-For simplicity, in our following analysis, we will concentrate on the contributions of $\tilde\ell_{L}$.
+In the following analysis, for simplicity we suppress the muon and tau contributions by assuming the related parameters to be small.
+For the studies on the effects of muons (see Figs.~\ref{fig:dmdecay}(b) and \ref{fig:dmdecay}(d)) and tauons one can refer to Refs.~\cite{Ibarra:2008jk,Ibarra:2009dr}.
+In addition, for each slepton flavor, we have two sparticles $\tilde\ell_L$ and $\tilde\ell_R$, corresponding to the superpartners of left-handed and right-handed leptons, respectively, in weak states.
+To further simplify our analysis, we will only concentrate on the contributions of $\tilde\ell_{L}$.
 Expectably, the effects of $\tilde\ell_{R}$ on the energy spectra of electron and positron should be very similar to those of $\tilde\ell_L$.

-According to our setup on the conditions for split SUSY without R-parity, the corresponding Feynman diagrams are displayed in Fig.~\ref{fig:dmdecay}.
-Since Figs.~\ref{fig:dmdecay}(a) and (b) are mediated by the selectron, while Figs.~\ref{fig:dmdecay} (c) and (d) are exchanged by the sneutrino, we separately study the energy spectrum of electron induced by these diagrams.
+According to our setup on the conditions for split SUSY without R-parity, the corresponding Feynman diagrams are displayed in Figs.~\ref{fig:dmdecay}(a) and \ref{fig:dmdecay}(c).
+Since Fig.~\ref{fig:dmdecay}(a) is mediated by the selectron, while Fig.~\ref{fig:dmdecay}(c) is exchanged by the sneutrino, we separately study the energy spectrum of electron induced by these diagrams.